Bhivpuri Road railway station

-Bhivpuri Road is a railway station on the Central line of the Mumbai Suburban Railway network in India.
+Bhivpuri Road railway station (station code: BVS) is a railway station on the Central line of the Mumbai Suburban Railway network in India.
 It is on the Karjat route. is the previous stop and Karjat is the next stop.

-At Bhivpuri, a state highway connects to NH4, Panvel and Navi in one direction and to Badlapur and Thane District in the other.
+At Bhivpuri, a state highway connects to NH4, Panvel and Navi Mumbai in one direction and to Badlapur and Thane District in the other.
 A new multi-facilities hospital at Bhivpuri, Raigad Hospital & Research Center, covers the area from Shelu and Neral to Karjat.
 There is also a waterfall which is popular for day trips.